palantir/conjure-java-runtime/readme.md

 ## conjure-java-jaxrs-client
-Provides the `JaxRsClient` factory for creating Feign-based clients for JAX-RS APIs.
+Provides the `JaxRsClient` factory for creating clients for JAX-RS APIs.
 SSL configuration is mandatory for all clients, plain-text HTTP is not supported.
 Example:

 ```java
 SslConfiguration sslConfig = SslConfiguration.of(Paths.get("path/to/trustStore"));